Rick-Phoenix/sketch/docs/src/templating/render-single.md

 >`{{#include ../../../sketch/tests/output/custom_templates/commands/from_template_file}}`

-## Using A File

-You can also use the `-f` flag to render a template from any file, even outside `templates_dir`.
+>ℹ️ You can also use the `-f` flag to render a template from any file, even outside `templates_dir`.

 ## From Literal Definition

-Or alternatively, a template can also be defined directly within a command:
+Alternatively, a template can also be defined directly within a command:

 >`{{#include ../../../sketch/tests/output/custom_templates/commands/literal_template_cmd}}`